soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 ### Pairing Motus mini with your mobile phone

 Once you complete the steps above, please open your ***Motus Secure Provisioning***.
-If prompted, allow your phone’s camera to be used by the app.
+If prompted, allow your phone’s camera and bluetooth to be used by the app.

 Here is the walkthtough video of the provisioning steps.